diodechain/website/index.md

       title: Request Demo
       class: "btn--blank btn--arrow"
       url: "https://diodedemo.paperform.co/"
-  - title: Guarantee Privacy
+  - title: Data Compliance
-    icon: icons/vault.svg
+    icon: icons/app.svg
-    content: Executives collaborate with trusted advisors every day.
-In your line of work, it is essential that those discxussions and documents remain strictly private.
+    content: With privacy laws like GDPR and HIPAA, and oversight by regulatory authorities including the SEC, HHS, and U.S. Attorneys General, it is key that you do everything possible to avoid a breach of protected data.
     button:
       title: Request Demo
       class: "btn--blank btn--arrow"